zeeshan1991k/HackTheBox/BountyHunter/30 - Privilege escalation to root.md

 	* `## Ticket to` on second line.
 	*  `__Ticket Code:__` on third line.
 	*  Fourth line starts with `**`.
-*  Then it checks if
+*  Then it strips of all `**` on fourth line and checks if first digit before `+` sign gives remainder of `4` when divided by `7` to check if ticket code is valid.
+* Then it evaluates the expression after stripping of all `**` and see if its total is greater than 100 to check if ticket is valid.